ostis-ai/py-sc-kpm/README.md

         ...
 ```

+#### Initialisation

-For ScAgent initialization you write event class and event type.
+For ScAgent initialisation you write event class and event type.

-For ScAgentClassic you write name of action class and event type (default value is ScEventType.ADD_OUTGOING_EDGE).
+For ScAgentClassic initialisation you write name of action class (it isn't event class) and args of ScAgent.
-Event class here is `question_initiated`.
+Default `event_class` is `question_initiated`, event_type is `ScEventType.ADD_OUTGOING_EDGE`
 There is also method to confirm action class.

 ```python
 keynodes = ScKeynodes()